Restorative Dentistry – Mount Pleasant, SC

 Just one broken, decayed, or missing tooth can completely throw off how a smile looks as well as make a person vulnerable to developing more dental problems in the future.
-If your teeth need a little help, then our team at Smile Carolina Dental Group, led by Dr. Jeffrey Johnson, knows how to rebuild your smile so that it will be beautiful and healthy for decades to come.
-With restorative dentistry, we will make sure your repaired teeth are not just strong and durable, but completely natural-looking as well.
+If your teeth need a little help, then our dental team at Smile Carolina Dental Group, led by Dr. Jeffrey Johnson, knows how to rebuild your smile, so it will be beautiful and healthy for decades to come.
+With restorative dentistry at our Mount Pleasant, SC dental office, we will make sure your repaired teeth are not just strong and durable, but completely natural-looking as well.
 Call us today.

 Why Choose Smile Carolina Dental Group for Restorative Dentistry?

 - Digital Dental Impressions Without the Mess

 - Same-Day Emergency Dental Appointments Offered

 If you have a cavity or slightly damaged tooth, we can likely repair it with a small filling.
 However, rather than using a metal filling that will always stick out in your smile, we will utilize a nearly invisible tooth-colored filling.
 Tooth-colored fillings are made of a composite resin that can be specially shaded to match the color of your teeth so that you will never have to compromise your appearance to get the care that you need.

 With our all-porcelain dental crowns, we can repair even the most broken or decayed teeth with relative ease.
 They can also be used to improve the appearance of misshapen or slightly gapped teeth.
 A crown itself is a tooth-shaped restoration that simply fits over the top of a damaged tooth, and thanks to dental porcelain’s strength and natural appearance, it will make your tooth look like nothing ever happened to it.

 Onlays & Inlays